d0leh/OpenData/README.md

 e.g. python makeFileLists.py Drell-Yan
 Choose from: Drell-Yan / ElectroWeak / MinimumBias / QCD / TopPhysics

+Running this command results .txt files in the fileLists/ folder.
+Each recid_{id}.txt file contains the address of all the files under that recid.

 ### Setup the environment (lxplus)
 To use slc6 on Singularity (need to execute everytime when you login): cmssw-el6